 You walk into a music store to check out the latest in six string guitars that might be suitable for old-time music.
 You overhear the salesman talking to another customer and they seem to be talking in some cryptic code: “D-35, triple 0-18, M-36, D-28s.”
 Should you yell “Bingo!?”
 No, they are talking about different Martin guitar models.

 Deciphering the Martin guitar code is simple.
 The model designations can be broken down into two parts.
 Take D-28, or 5-18 for example.
 The letter prefix “D” or number prefix “5” represents the guitar’s size.
-The suffix indicates the type of materials used in building the guitar, and the general ornamentation.
+The suffix “28” or “18” indicates the type of materials used in building the guitar and the general ornamentation.

 Martin guitars of the same prefix are all the same body size.
-The only differences are between the guitars with 12-and 14fret necks.
+The only differences are between the guitars with 12-and 14-fret necks.
 The older style necks had 12 frets.
-In the 1920s, guitarists developed more complex playing styles necessitating access to the upper frets, and in 1929, Martin introduced the 14-fret neck.
+In the 1920s, guitarists developed more complex playing styles that necessitated access to the upper frets, and in 1929, Martin introduced the 14-fret neck.
 A guitar with a 14-fret neck has a body less than an inch shorter than a guitar with a 12-fret neck.
 All other dimensions are the same.

-When I was a teenager, “D” or “dreadnaught” guitars were played by my family and friends, and this size has become a universal standard with its booming bass and powerful tone.
+When I was a teenager, my family and friends played “D” or “dreadnaught” guitars, and this size has become a universal standard with its booming bass and powerful tone.
 It is the most copied guitar in the world.